grosshaus-dev/alone/readme.md

 Inspired by the many shipwrecks along the coast of Southern Africa.

+## Current State

+Alone is currently under active development.
+We are still in the prototyping phase so the code base is all in blueprints and not very orderly.
+We do not recommend using it as a reference in its currents state.

 ## Licensing

 Our code (Blueprints and C++) is licensed under the MIT license.